nubbsterr/ELK-SIEM-Setup/README.md

 ## Post-Incident Report
 The post-incident report will contain:
-1. Root cause analysis; what started the attack, what caused the chain of events.
-2. Summary of the actions taken by SOC as incidence response.
+1. Summary of the actions taken by SOC as incidence response.
-3. Mitigations for similar future attacks; enhance security posture.
+2. Mitigations for similar future attacks; enhance security posture.

 # Incident #2: Attack Story, TTPS, Kill Chain Diagram and Incident Steps
 An IEX exploit that results in a payload being downloaded and executed on a machine; installing an infostealer.
 Initial access done by phishing, asserting that a 0day security patch was supposed to be done by a fake IT/Help desk email by Scattered Spider (why not).
 Coworker deams it as a false positive but you investigate further and isolate the system from the network.
 You locate the infostealer program, which originally planned to exfil the data to a remote Discord server and delete it before it can do further damage.